Haunted Kansas title

 The house of creepy dolls haunts Kansas

-If the dolls in the Ellis Railroad Museum didn’t creep you out, then the dolls in the Garden of Isis will.
+If Dirty Gerty and the dolls in the Ellis Railroad Museum didn’t creep you out, then the dolls in the House of Isis will.
 First, artist Mri Pilar papered the walls with silver insulation.
-Then she decorated them with doll bodies, kitchen utensils, computer parts, and many other objects.
-The tortured toys reminded us of Sid Phillips from Toy Story.
-The haunted Kansas toys gave us the creeps for years.
+Then, she decorated them with doll bodies, kitchen utensils, computer parts, and many other objects.

 Roxie’s reliable recommendation: Grassroots Art Center admission includes The Garden of Isis and Florence Deeble’s Rock Garden behind the Isis house.